MicrosoftDocs/dynamics365-guidance/guidance/business-processes/hire-to-retire-manage-employee-time-attendance-overview.md

 This article describes how organizations can manage employee time and attendance including leave and absence, timesheets, shift, and time clocks using Dynamics 365 products.

 Managing employee time and attendance is a critical aspect of organizational efficiency, playing a pivotal role in ensuring optimal workforce productivity and compliance.
-In today's dynamic business environment, the use of Dynamics 365 products, such as Human Resources, Project Operations, Field Service, and Supply Chain Management, can help organizations streamlines these crucial processes.
+In today's dynamic business environment, the use of Dynamics 365 products, such as Human Resources, Project Operations, Field Service, and Supply Chain Management, can help organizations streamline these crucial processes.
 These tools enable an interconnected approach to time and attendance management including leave and absence management, fostering a more cohesive and efficient work environment.

 The process of managing employee time and attendance encompasses several key business processes that are supported by Dynamics 365.
 Organizations typically start by defining and managing time and attendance policies to align with their specific requirements.
 Dynamics 365 Human Resources supports flexible configuration for leave and absence policies and plans including sick time, paid time off, selling or borrowing leave, and the leave accrual process.

-In addition, you can use Dynamics 365 Human Resources to record employee absences and facilitating the request for time off are seamlessly integrated into the employee self-service experience.
-While Dynamics 365 Commerce supports the ability to create and managing shifts.
+In addition, you can use Dynamics 365 Human Resources to record employee absences and facilitate requests for time off, all seamlessly integrated into the employee self-service experience.
+In addition, Dynamics 365 Commerce supports the ability to create and managing shifts.

-Depending on your industry and time reporting needs, Dynamics 365 allows employees to create and submit timesheets.
+Depending on your industry and time-reporting needs, Dynamics 365 allows employees to create and submit timesheets.
 This includes time clocks functionality with Dynamics 365 Commerce, Human Resources, and Supply Chain Management.
-For more complex manufacturing environments, you can use job card terminals on the production floor or the *Time and attendance* module in Dynamics 365 Supply Chain Management providing a comprehensive overview of their work hours and production completed.
+For more complex manufacturing environments, you can use job card terminals on the production floor or the *Time and attendance* module in Dynamics 365 Supply Chain Management, providing a comprehensive overview of their work hours and production completed.
 Supervisors can then efficiently review and approve timesheets, ensuring accuracy and compliance.

 When you use Dynamics 365 Field Service or Project Operations, you can record time against specific work orders or projects for detailed time reporting that can be easily allocated to the right financial resources for billing, cost recognition, and revenue recognition.
 The flexibility of the Dynamics 365 platform also allows for easy adjustments and corrections to timesheets, ensuring that the time and attendance data remains accurate and reflective of the dynamic nature of business operations.